GabrielleYnara/BotaniQ-Backend/README.md

 ### Approach
 - **Initial Planning**: Created a Trello board for project management and drafted an Entity Relation Diagram and User Stories.
 - **Task Breakdown**: Turned User Stories into features on Trello cards.
-- **Repo Setup and Development**: Created a GitHub repository, cloned it locally, wrote test units with Cucumber and Rest Assured following Test Driven Development (TDD), followed by security implementation JWT-based authentication.
+- **Repo Setup and Development**: Created a GitHub repository, cloned it locally, wrote test units with Cucumber and Rest Assured following Test Driven Development (TDD), followed by implementing JWT-based authentication for security.
 Then implemented the backend feature-based, following Spring MVC architecture and ensuring a functional application.
 Once the backend was done, I moved to the front-end repository and implemented the View feature-based, ensuring a seamless application.
 - **Testing**: After each feature is implemented on the back end, I would refactor the test if necessary.